boiler23/jelly/README.md

 - Compose Desktop for the editor UI
 - Kotlin Coroutines to organize concurrency
 - Apache's FastMath for expontiation
+- Okio for fire operations
+- AndroidX annotations for code checks
-- JUnit, kotest & mmock for unit testing
+- JUnit, kotest & mockk for unit testing

 Full list of dependencies can be found in `gradle/libs.versions.toml`